tevelee/CodeGenerator/README.md

 This repository was brought to life by László Teveli.
 The main engine behind the scenes is [Twig](http://twig.sensiolabs.org/doc/templates.html), created by SensioLabs.

-Any form of modification or redistribution is free and allowed by the author.
+Any form of modification or redistribution is free and allowed by the author (MIT license).
 If you happen to use it for something interesting, I'd appreciate an e-mail though ;-) The repo contains only an experiment to overcome the repetative tasks in my work.
 I'm sharing it because someone else might also find it useful.